adhitia17/Multitask-Generative-Dialogue-and-Emotion-Classification-with-Indonesian-Empathetic-Dialogue-Dataset/README.md

 ﻿# Multitask-Generative-Dialogue-and-Emotion-Classification-with-Indonesian-Empathetic-Dialogue-Dataset

-This research provides a new refresher in the field of emotion-aware dialogue systems in Indonesian by creating the Indonesian Empathetic Dialogue Dataset and conducting multitask text generation and emotion classification training using pretrained idT5
+This model provides a new refresher in the field of emotion-aware dialogue systems in Indonesian by creating the Indonesian Empathetic Dialogue Dataset and conducting multitask text generation and emotion classification training using pretrained idT5

 ## Original Dataset
 EmpatheticDialogue Original Dataset